 Because the bedside is the first thing you see when you wake up in the morning and the last thing you see at night, I often try to change it around to make it look clean, uncluttered and chic!

-I am by no means an interior designer but I thought I would style a few bedside tables to show you how easy it is to change up the look of your bedside table without spending a fortune!
+I am by no means an interior designer and I’m not expecting anywhere like VISO to offer me a job but I thought I would style a few bedside tables to show you how easy it is to change up the look of your bedside table without spending a fortune!

 Bedside no. 1 is Scandinavian inspired.
 I love the simplicity and monochrome palate of Scandinavian design.
 Whilst some people might think that black and white is boring, you can play with lots of textures and shades to get a very interesting and cosy look.

 I’m also a big fan of having plants in the apartment because they make the house feel fresh and help bring the outdoors inside.
 There are plenty of plants that you can find which can survive on lack of love and attention (that doesn’t meant I haven’t ever killed a plant!).

 I find that keeping a journal (or two) by the bedside helps me to get to sleep because I’m constantly thinking of things to write for the blog or things that I need/forgot to do!

 Candle: Alassis Black Iris & Tonka Bean – This candle smells insanely good!

 If copper and browns are more your palette then you can try a more earthy looking style.
 You can pick up a piece of drift wood from the beach or feathers from a bush walk which will give you that earthy feel.